rubytune/perf_check/README.md

 This program performs git checkouts and stashes, which are undone after the benchmark completes.
 If the working tree changes after the reference commit is checked out, numerous problems may arise.

-### We turn caching on
+### We turn force caching on by default

-We start up with `cache_classes=true` and `perform_caching=true` regardless of what's in your development.rb
+Perf check start ups its rails server with `cache_classes=true` and `perform_caching=true` regardless of what's in your development.rb

-You can pass `--clear-cache` to run Rails.cache.clear when testing caching.
+You can pass `--clear-cache` which will run `Rails.cache.clear` before each batch of requests.
+This is useful when testing caching.

 ## benchmarking resources which require authorization

 To enable benchmarking routes that require authorization, the rails app should provide a block to `PerfCheck::Server.authorization` that returns a cookie suitable for access to the route.
-For example:
+For example, pop something like this in an initializer:

 ```Ruby
 # config/initializers/perf_check.rb